tilgovi/dom-seek/README.md

 The `where` argument is an integer, else an `Element` or `Text` node.

-If the argument is an integer, seeks the iterator forward (if `where` is positive) or backward (if `where` is negative) until `where` characters have been traversed or the traversal ends.
-The iterator may be left with its pointer either before or after the reference node.
+If the argument is an integer, seeks the iterator forward (if `where` is positive) or backward (if `where` is negative) until `where` text code units have been traversed or the iterator is exhausted.

-If the argument is a node, seeks the iterator forward or backward until its pointer is positioned immediately before the given node.
+If the argument is a node, seeks the iterator forward or backward until its pointer is positioned immediately before the target node.

+After seeking, the iterator will refer to the point before its reference node (its `pointerBeforeReferencNode` property will be `true`).

 Returns the change in the offset.
 Note that this will be negative when the traversal causes the iterator to move backward.